jlmontie/iot-sensor-pipeline/README.md

 # IoT Agricultural Analytics Platform

 A production-ready analytical service that predicts optimal watering schedules for agricultural IoT sensors using machine learning.
+Features full CI/CD pipeline with automated testing, linting, and cloud deployment.

 ## Overview

-This project demonstrates the deployment of a custom analytical tool as a REST API service.
+This project demonstrates the deployment of a custom analytical tool as a REST API service with enterprise-grade CI/CD automation.
 The system processes real-time IoT sensor data to predict when plants need watering, preventing crop stress and optimizing water usage.

 ## Architecture